 BACKGROUND IMAGE: stock.adobe.com

-Citrix Cloud is the to receive the management features that the vendor introduces.
+Citrix Cloud is the first to receive the management features that the vendor introduces.
 In some cases, it allows the elimination of SQL Server management altogether, and the platform can manage workloads hosted in a public cloud, private cloud, on premises or some mix of all three hosting methods.

 However, even the latest management bells and whistles aren't enough to attract some organizations that need existing tools to keep up with day-to-day operations or that must comply with industry regulations.
 Citrix has made progress addressing these potential Citrix Cloud customers' concerns with features, but some organizations are still wary of such a major change to their management processes.